xjdeng/Easy_Image/README.md

 ### Installation

-As of now, Easy Facial Recognition has only been tested to run on Windows 10 with Anaconda3 under Python 3.6.
+As of now, Easy Image has only been tested to run on Windows 10 with Anaconda3 under Python 3.6.
 I may test other versions of Python and other OS's in the future and report my results here.
 You're also welcome to try it out on other setups - feel free to report any issues here.

 ##### Windows and Mac: